Caprisongs: Composition

 Caprisongs is seen as a departure from Twigs' previous work and a shift towards less experimental and more mainstream sound.
-It is described as a work of "visceral" art pop and "unbridled" avant-pop music.
-Its lyrics are influenced by R&B and hip hop, while its beats are influenced by trap, drum'n'bass, and dancehall.
+It is described as a pop and "unbridled" avant-pop music.
+Its lyrics are influenced by R&B and hip-hop, while its beats are influenced by trap, drum'n'bass, and dancehall.
 "Darjeeling" features "a skittering harp" which "becomes the basis for a banging grime beat".
 "Jealousy" contains elements of Afrobeats.
 The album features spoken word interludes from Twigs' friends and collaborators, and one featuring a fan ask about her unreleased Dua Lipa duet, "Why Don't You Love Me?"